Welcome to the Web Site Privacy Notice of The Association of Personal Injury Lawyers (‘APIL’).

 - Where you have given consent for us to send to you direct marketing materials, you will have the opportunity to unsubscribe each time we send marketing materials to you.

-- Where you have provided special personal data we may pass this data on to our members.
-Such use is necessary for the establishment of a legal claim.
+- Where you have provided special personal data we may pass this data on to our members, where we have your explicit consent to do so.

 We do not share your personal data with any third-party company for their own marketing purposes.
 We may send your data to third-party processors who assist us with our marketing.
 If you have given us your consent to send to you marketing materials, you can ask us to stop sending them to you at any time by using the unsubscribe link on the marketing message or contacting us.